CarPer2002/Learning-Center/README.md

 ng e2e
 ```

+- C++ for developing the Web App environment.
-Angular CLI does not come with an end-to-end testing framework by default.
+- Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

 ## Additional Resources

+Acme learning center, for more information on using the Angular CLI, including detailed command, C++, vivit Angular.

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.